Mark Antony: Antony and Cleopatra

 Meanwhile, in Rome, the triumvirate was no more.
 Octavian forced Lepidus to resign after the older triumvir attempted to take control of Sicily after the defeat of Sextus.
-Now in sole power, Octavian was occupied in wooing the traditional Republican aristocracy to his side.
-He married Livia and started to attack Antony in order to raise himself to power.
+Now in sole power, Octavian was occupied in wooing the aristocracy to his side.
+He married Livia and started to attack Antony.
 He argued that Antony was a man of low morals to have left his faithful wife abandoned in Rome with the children to be with the promiscuous queen of Egypt.
-Antony was accused of everything, but most of all, of "going native", an unforgivable crime to the proud Romans.
 Several times Antony was summoned to Rome, but remained in Alexandria with Cleopatra.

 Again with Egyptian money, Antony invaded Armenia, this time successfully.
 In the return, a mock Roman triumph was celebrated in the streets of Alexandria.
 The parade through the city was a pastiche of Rome's most important military celebration.
 For the finale, the whole city was summoned to hear a very important political statement.
 Surrounded by Cleopatra and her children, Antony ended his alliance with Octavian.

 He distributed kingdoms among his children: Alexander Helios was named king of Armenia, Media and Parthia (territories which were not for the most part under the control of Rome), his twin Cleopatra Selene got Cyrenaica and Libya, and the young Ptolemy Philadelphus was awarded Syria and Cilicia.
 As for Cleopatra, she was proclaimed Queen of Kings and Queen of Egypt, to rule with Caesarion (Ptolemy XV Caesar, son of Cleopatra by Julius Caesar), King of Kings and King of Egypt.
 Most important of all, Caesarion was declared legitimate son and heir of Caesar.
 These proclamations were known as the Donations of Alexandria and caused a fatal breach in Antony's relations with Rome.

 While the distribution of nations among Cleopatra's children was hardly a conciliatory gesture, it did not pose an immediate threat to Octavian's political position.
 Far more dangerous was the acknowledgment of Caesarion as legitimate and heir to Caesar's name.
 Octavian's base of power was his link with Caesar through adoption, which granted him much-needed popularity and loyalty of the legions.
 To see this convenient situation attacked by a child borne by the richest woman in the world was something Octavian could not accept.
 The triumvirate expired on the last day of 33 BC and was not renewed.
 Another civil war was beginning.

 During 33 and 32 BC, a propaganda war was fought in the political arena of Rome, with accusations flying between sides.
 Antony (in Egypt) divorced Octavia and accused Octavian of being a social upstart, of usurping power, and of forging the adoption papers by Caesar.
 Octavian responded with treason charges: of illegally keeping provinces that should be given to other men by lots, as was Rome's tradition, and of starting wars against foreign nations (Armenia and Parthia) without the consent of the senate.